-- One essay of around 5 pages on a question I provide at least two weeks before the essay is due-15 percent of your grade, DUE OCTOBER 8, 5pm - One longer research paper, 15 pages for undergrads, 20 pages for grad students-30 percent of your grade, DRAFT DUE NOVEMBER 18, FINAL DUE DECEMBER 10

-This paper will test a theoretically-derived proposition through some form of comparison.
+- One essay of around 5 pages on a question I provide at least two weeks before the essay is due-15 percent of your grade, DUE MARCH 3, 5pm via Canvas - One longer research paper, 15 pages for undergrads, 20 pages for grad students-30 percent of your grade, FINAL DRAFT DUE MAY 2, 11pm via Canvas (Earlier versions of parts of the paper are due between March 21 and April 11.) - This paper will test a theoretically-derived proposition through some form of comparison.
 The paper may focus on particular countries or groups of countries; it can rely on a small number of cases or a large-N dataset, either the same countries on which we focus in class or different ones.
 In any case, this paper will require a significant amount of outside research.
-More information on this paper will be provided in the middle of the semester, but it is never too early to start thinking about what you want to do.

-• Final exam-10 percent.
+More information on this paper will be provided in the middle of the semester, but it is never too early to start thinking about what you want to do. - Final exam-10 percent.
 The final exam for grad students will be a single question of the sort that you might encounter in a field exam.
 Students may use well-organized notes during the exam but will not have time to rely on them heavily.
-DECEMBER 16, 6:10-8:00.

-For undergrads, the final exam will be a small group oral exam scheduled at your convenience during exam week.
+MAY 9, 4-5:50pm. - For undergrads, the final exam will be a small group oral exam scheduled at your convenience during exam week.